Mowhite29/Password-Vault/README.md

 # Password Vault

-A full-stack, secure password management application built with React.js (frontend) and Django REST Framework or FastAPI (backend).
+A full-stack, secure password management application built with React.js (frontend) and Django REST Framework (backend).
 This project is designed to showcase client-side encryption, RESTful API integration, authentication, and a clean, responsive UI.

 ## Features